kaki-lang/kaki/docs/tutorial/atoms.md

 * `"` delimited strings can only span one line.
 * `"""` delimited strings are _multiline_ and can span any number of lines in the source.
-* Multiline strings that are prefixed with `@` are _smart_ strings.
-All leading and trailing whitespace is stripped, all shared leading whitespace on each line is stripped, and all trailing whitespace on each line is stripped.

 ```kaki
 # This type of string must start and end on the same line